Close Menu

 While we can debate whether or not reallocation is a proper solution for the long haul.
 It is certainly a simple short term solution that does not raise taxes.
 Additionally, it does not put people in jeopardy of losing their benefits.

 Once your concerns about the trust fund running out of money are put to rest, you need to find a lawyer to represent you in your Social Security case.
 And, you need a lawyer you can trust.
-If you want to learn more about the lawyers at Cannon Disability Law, then read our About Us page.
-There you will find more information about each of our representatives.
+If you want to learn more about the lawyers at our law firm, then read our About Us page.
+There you will find more information about our lawyers and staff.
 For example, Andria Summers can help you with your Medicare plan.
-Likewise, she has also won thousands of SSD cases.
+She has also won thousands of SSD cases.

-Dianna Cannon also has many years of experience representing her clients in court.
+Dianna Cannon also has many years of experience helping her clients win benefits in court.
 She has been an attorney for thirty years.
 During that time, she has won thousands of hearings.
 Ms. Cannon also has bar licenses to practice law in a number of states.
-For example, she has law licenses in California, Utah, Nevada, and Washington State.
+For example, she has a license in California, Utah, Nevada, and Washington State.

 Additionally, Brett Bunkall has experience helping people obtain their SSI and SSD benefits.
 He is a legal expert.
 Also, he has a license to practice law from the Idaho State Bar Association.
-Find out more about SSD and SSI benefits in Idaho here.
+Find out about SSDI and SSI benefits in Idaho.
 Similarly, all of our attorneys and staff are Social Security experts.
-You can trust us to help you win benefits.
+You can trust us to help you win your benefits.

 There are many important issues that play a role in whether you receive benefits.
 You need a lawyer who understands those issues.
 Also, you need an attorney who knows the law.

 Another important factor to consider when hiring an attorney is cost.
-Cannon Disability is affordable.
+We are affordable.
 Unlike most lawyers, we do not ask you to pay us any money up front.
-Because we work on a contingency fee basis.
-That means you do not pay an attorney fee until we win your case.
+This means you do not pay an attorney fee until we win your case.
 If we win, then the attorney fee comes out of your back benefit.
 If we do not win your case, then there is no attorney fee for you to pay.

 Do not worry about the Social Security trust fund running out of money.
 Congress has never failed to reallocate monies to support these much needed programs.
 In the future, even if funds do run short, the trust funds still have enough money to pay partial benefits.
 While that doesn’t sound great.
 It is better than zero.

-Contact us today.
 Take advantage of our free review of your case.
 Call and we will answer your questions.
 You can explain why your medical or physical condition prevents you from working.
-We will be able to tell you if you qualify, because we are experts in SSI and SSD benefits.
-And, we will do our best to win your benefits.
+We will be able to tell you if you qualify, because we are experts in SSI and SSDI benefits.
+The trust fund will ensure that benefits will be there when you need them.
+We will do our best to win your benefits.
 Put our experience to work for you.
+Contact us today.

 Facebook Twitter LinkedIn